Tunisia - Data Protection Overview

 The data breach should be notified first to the DPO of the company if at all, then to the INPDP.

-The record must be maintained as long as the legal purpose exist.
+The record must be maintained as long as the legal purpose exists.

-No obligation, but in practice its highly recommended.
+No obligation, but in practice it is highly recommended.

-The legal representative of a legal entity who has applied for the processing of personal data, as well as their employees, must fulfil the following conditions:
+The legal representative of a legal entity who has applied for the processing of personal data, as well as their employees, must fulfill the following conditions:

 - be Tunisian nationals (this condition is outdated in practice, even non-Tunisian directors can apply to process the data of their employees, for example);